World In Paris

 Anxious to protect his new hotel Saint-Pol in Le Marais and the Porte Saint-Antoine, King Charles V built a remarkable bastion, La Bastille, which had the fame and fate we know until its destruction in 1789.

 The Bastille was located at today’s Place de la Bastille, and visitors can still see its layout marked on the floor.
-The remains of one of the turrets were moved to Place Henri-Galli, and it is one of the must-stops of our French Revolution walking tour.
+The remains of one of the turrets were moved to Square Henri-Galli, and it is one of the must-stops of our French Revolution walking tour.

-6. Château de Vincennes
+7. Château de Vincennes

 Chateau de Vincennes

 In his desire to fortify the east of Paris, King Charles V had an exemplary defensive structure built in Vincennes that could also accommodate the court.
-Château de Vincennes’ imposing keep contained the royal apartments and the King’s working space from where he ruled France.
+Château de Vincennes’ imposing keep contained the Royal apartments and the King’s working space from where he ruled France.

 Château de Vincennes is one of the best castles near Paris, and it is possible to reach by metro.
 Inside, there’s another Sainte-Chapelle with a design inspired by the Sainte-Chapelle on Ile de la Cité.

-7. Hotel Cluny – Musée National du Moyen Age
+8. Hotel Cluny – Musée National du Moyen Age

 Kings of Judea Heads - Cluny Museum

 Today Hotel Cluny hosts the National Museum of the Middle Ages, an interesting museum worth visiting.
-In addition to medieval artifacts of all kinds and the famous Dame de la Licorne tapestry, this Paris Medieval museum hosts some remains of Lutetia – Roman Paris.
+In addition to Medieval artifacts of all kinds and the famous Dame de la Licorne tapestry, this Paris Medieval museum hosts some remains of Lutetia – Roman Paris.

 • Cluny Museum – National Museum of the Middle Ages